UWC2-APIDOC/to-do-service-au25/docs/tutorials/add-a-new-task.md

 # Tutorial: Add a new task

-In this tutorial, you learn the operations to call to add a new task for a user of the service.
+Learn how to add a new task for a user of the To-Do Service by making a `POST` request to the `/tasks` endpoint.

-Expect this tutorial to take about 15 minutes to complete.
+**Time to complete**: 10-15 minutes

+## What you'll achieve

+- Create a new task resource in the To-Do Service
+- Get more information about the request format and required fields
+- Verify that your task was successfully created
+- Learn how to handle common errors

 ## Before you start

-Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.
+Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for this tutorial.

+### Prerequisites

+- You'll need a valid `userId` for an existing user.
+To create a new user, see [Enroll a new user](enroll-a-new-user.md).
+- Local service is accessible at your configured `base_url`
+- Postman app installed

 ## Add a new task

-Adding a new task to the service requires that you use the `POST` method to store the details of the new [`task`](../api/task.md) resource in the service.
+Adding a new task requires sending a `POST` request to the [`task`](../api/task.md) endpoint with the task details.

-To add a new task:
+### Using Postman

-1. Make sure your local service is running, or start it by using this command, if it's not.
+1. Start the local service if it's not already running:

     ```shell
     cd <your-github-workspace>/to-do-service/api
     json-server -w to-do-db-source.json
     ```

-1. Open the Postman app on your desktop.
+2. Open the Postman app on your desktop.
-1. In the Postman app, create a new request with these values:
+3. Create a new request with these values:
-    * **METHOD**: POST
+    - **METHOD**: `POST`
-    * **URL**: `{{base_url}}/tasks`
+    - **URL**: `{{base_url}}/tasks`
-    * **Headers**:
+    - **Headers**:
-        * `Content-Type: application/json`
+      - `Content-Type: application/json`
-    * **Request body**:
+    - **Request body**:
         You can change the values of each property as you'd like.

-        ```js
+        ```json
         {
             "userId": 3,
             "title": "Get new tires",